-- 4.7 The ICS Inequalities board continues to meet monthly including executive leads from each of the ICS partner organisations.
-The board continues to focus on establishment our workstreams and progress has been made to identify leads from partner organisations to drive this work forward. - 4.8 The system wide Prevention Board has now been re-stood following suspension during COVID crisis onset, and Ruth Tennant has been agreed as Chair..
-The Prevention Board workplan and the Health Inequalities workplan will be closely aligned to help drive and support both programmes forward. - 4.9 The recruitment process for a system non-executive director to chair our Board has taken place and Patrick Vernon has been appointed.. - 4.10 We are continuing to work closely with the Black Country & West Birmingham ICS inequalities team to share strategies and ensure that we have a consistent approach to West Birmingham. - 4.11 Work on an ICS outcomes framework has begun.
-Based on the priorities set out to us by the ICS within the BSol System Plan 2021/22 and Health Inequalities Board, the outcome framework encompasses our short to longer term priorities for 2021/22.
-Leads have been identified for each of the priority areas and work will continue to develop action plans within leads, identify data and performance metrics and establish reporting lines. - 4.12 Amongst our next steps we will be looking over the next 2 months to - set up a group to lead NHS-facing work on digital inclusion working with the ICS Digital Engagement Group; - agree how we build issues of inequality into the ICS Estates programme, for example, ensuring that we make full use as a system of the relatively new, high-quality primary care LIFT estate in some of the most deprived parts of the city; - establishing the outcomes framework, supporting workstream leads to develop action plans, establish reporting lines and put in place mechanisms to evaluate success and support sustainability; and - review membership of the Inequalities Board to ensure balanced representation.
+- 4.7 We are still in the establishment / mobilisation phase for the work programme.
+The ICS Inequalities Board is now meeting monthly including executive leads from each of the ICS partner organisations.
+The board is concentrating on establishing our workstreams and ensuring that we have a clear shared picture of the nature and scale of inequalities in Birmingham and Solihull and their impact on health.
+The recruitment process for a system non-executive director to chair our Board has taken place and we hope to be able to announce the outcome shortly. - 4.8 We are continuing to work closely with the Black Country & West Birmingham ICS inequalities team to share strategies and ensure that we have a consistent approach to West Birmingham. - 4.9 Amongst our next steps we will be looking over the next 2 months to - set up a group to lead NHS-facing work on digital inclusion working with the ICS Digital Engagement Group; - working with the Directors of Public Health and the CCG ensure that we re-establish the ICS Prevention Board; - agree how we build issues of inequality into the ICS Estates programme, for example, ensuring that we make full use as a system of the relatively new, high-quality primary care LIFT estate in some of the most deprived parts of the city. - 4.10 We are also working with the ICS on an outcomes framework for health inequalities.
+In the first instance we are intending to build something that focusses on our short-term priorities for the year ahead.
+Part of the work on our longer-term strategy will include a more developed outcomes framework so we can track the impact we are making.